Number 96 (film): Plot

-Many of the residents become embroiled in the major plans for Dorrie and Herb's ruby wedding celebrations.
+Many of the residents become embroiled in the major plans for Dorrie and Herb Evans' ruby wedding celebrations.
 After looking at her marriage certificate, however, Dorrie discovers that the best man, Horace Deerman, signed where the groom should have.
-Believing this means she that she is married actually to Horace, she tracks him down with Herb and Flo; he is revealed as a derelict alcoholic, who, much to her dismay, takes a fancy to her.
+Believing this means she that she is married actually to Horace, she tracks him down with Herb and Flo Patterson; he is revealed as a derelict alcoholic, who, much to her dismay, takes a fancy to her.